billbo-yang/aws-lc/BUILDING.md

     `PERL_EXECUTABLE`.
     * To build without Perl (not recommended) see [this section.](#using-pre-generated-build-files)

-  * [Go](https://golang.org/dl/) 1.8 or later is required.
+  * [Go](https://golang.org/dl/) 1.8 or later is required, but we recommend 1.11 or later to take advantage of module support.
     If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.
     * To build without Go (not recommended) see [this section.](#using-pre-generated-build-files)
+    * If using Go version < 1.11, you'll need to place the library into `src/github.com/aws/` in your `GOPATH` is in order to build properly.
+      * Check `go.mod` to see what other Go dependencies you will need to install using `go get`

   * Building with [Ninja](https://ninja-build.org/) instead of Make is recommended, because it makes builds faster.
 On Windows, CMake's Visual